Whimsy Stick

 Let them catch and win

 Stop the lure.
 Let the dog have it.
-Three to five seconds of possession.
-Get it This is the step most owners skip — and the one that makes the session work.
-Without the win, the predatory sequence is still incomplete.
+3 to 5 seconds of possession.
+Get it This is the step most owners skip, and the one that makes the session work.
+Without the win, the sequence is still incomplete.

 3–5 sec possession per catch